filteredwaterdev/true-ai-export/README.md

 # true-ai-export

-This project responds to two distinct things that are broken or missing in current AI web interfaces, and both need to be stated clearly.
+This project exists in the context of two distinct things that are broken or missing in current AI web interfaces, and both need to be stated clearly.
 One worked up until a recent regression.
 The other has not existed in any useful form.

 **The first** is the ability to select any arbitrary portion of a